 "Write & read" (0x6E) indicates a service to process two requests by a single message: a request for writing EDT-stipulated contents into EPC-stipulated properties of a DEOJ-stipulated object and a request for the contents of EPC-stipulated properties from a DEOJ-stipulated object.
-The number of write-requested properties is stored in OPCSet and that of read-requested properties is set in OPCGet.
-The PDC corresponding to a read-requested EPC is set to 0.
-The sequence of processing write-requests and read-requests is not specified.
-That is, whether the value before or after the completion of write-request processing is stored as a response to a property stipulated in a read-request depends on the actual implementation.
-Similarly, if more than one property is stipulated in both write-request and read-request, the sequence of processing for each property is not specified.
+The number of write-requested properties is stored in the OPCSet and that of read-requested properties is set in the OPCGet.

-When the request is to be (or has already been) accepted, a "response" (0x7E) is returned.
+When the request is to be (or has already been) accepted, a "response" (0x71) is returned.
 In the frame format for response, the value of the object stipulated by the request is set in the SEOJ and the request-source object value in the DEOJ.
-The same value as for the request is set in OPCSet, and the same property code for the request is set in the EPCs set.
+The same value as for the request is set in the OPCSet.
+In the EPC and the same property code for the request is set in the EPCs set.
 The PDC is set to 0 and no EDT is attached.
-The OPCGet for the request is set in OPCGet, the same property code for the request in the EPC, the length of the read property in the PDC, and the read property value in the EDT.
+The OPCGet for the request is set in the OPCGet, the same property code for the request in the EPC, the length of the read property in the PDC, and the read property value in the EDT.

 When the request is not accepted, or when the stipulated DEOJ exists but the stipulated EPC does not exist, "response not possible" (0x5E) is returned.
-When the specified DEOJ exists but there are too many target properties of control request to process, or all the property values requested for write or read cannot be returned because the allowable message length is too short, the number of properties processed from the beginning is stored in OPCSet and OPCGet.
+When the specified DEOJ exists but there are too many target properties of control request to process, or all the property values requested for write or read cannot be returned because the allowable message length is not enough, the number of properties processed from the beginning is stored in the OPCSet and OPCGet.
 Then "response not possible" (0x5E) is returned as a response.
 In this case, the responding side can determine the number of property values to be returned; however, the sequence of such properties must be the same as in the request message.